Are you an artist and would like some tips for oil painting on a budget?

-Let's face it, times are tough economically for everyone these days, not just for artists.
-But if you are an artist who must budget in your oil painting art supplies, I have a few ideas that may help.
+Let's face it, painting supplies can be expensive.
+And if you are an artist who must budget in your oil painting art supplies, I have a few ideas that may help.

 Even Pablo Picasso found himself with no money for his art, but managed to paint anyway.